YehudaShapira/xv6-explained/xv6 Code Explained.md

 ###`1555 pushcli(void)`

-Saves state of `eflags` register's `IF` bit (that is, the current state of "listen to interrupts?" bit),
+Saves state of `%eflags` register's `IF` bit (that is, the current state of "listen to interrupts?" bit),
 increments the "how many times did we choose to ignore interrupts" counter,
 and clears the "listen to interrups" bit.